dwhiffing/fury/content/aar/pf/pf1_aj/body.md

-Japanese ASW planes are also active in the area, and one of their P-3s decides now is the perfect time to go hunting for the northern Oscar, which is half-way to Russia\!
+Japanese ASW planes are also active in the area, and one of their P-3s decides now is the perfect time to go hunting for the northern Oscar, which is half-way to Russia!
 This provokes an angry response from the squadron of MiG-25s loitering there, who swoop in towards the foolish plane.
 Executive orders are issued telling the pilot to return home immediately, and my last F-16 manages to kill the two leading MiGs with